Home | Articles | Column | Why NY Jets would be foolish to ‘run it back’ with Aaron Rodgers

 Run it back?
 Nah.
 Run him out of town.

 In regards to winning a Super Bowl, the Jets’ Aaron Rodgers era is effectively over.
-If they want to maximize their chances of winning a Super Bowl with his eventual predecessor, they will clear him and his stench out of the building as soon as possible, allowing the new regime to immediately begin the franchise’s next chapter with no distractions.
+If they want to maximize their chances of winning a Super Bowl with his eventual successor, they will clear him and his stench out of the building as soon as possible, allowing the new regime to immediately begin the franchise’s next chapter with no distractions.

 Next Article